 Private vehicle transport will continue as usual.
 Thanks to combined bus and tram lanes, the Hardbrücke overpass still has the same number of lanes for private commuters as there were prior to the construction of the new tram route.
 Optimal coordination of the traffic light systems enables drivers to enjoy excellent traffic flow with minimal waiting times.
 Traffic management has been reorganised at the Pfingstweidstrasse/Hardstrasse intersection.

 Costs and financing

-The Hardbrücke tram connection is a joint project between the City and Canton of Zurich.
-The entire project is being managed by the transport services and the City of Zurich Civil Engineering Office of the city of Zurich, as well as the Zurich Transport Network and the Office of Transport of the Department for Economic Affairs of the canton of Zurich.
+The Hardbrücke tram connection is a joint project by the city and canton of Zurich.
+The overall project management comprises the transport services and the Civil Engineering Office of the city of Zurich, as well as the ZVV and the Office of Transport of the Department of Economic Affairs of the canton of Zurich.
 Construction management was handed over to the city of Zurich’s Civil Engineering Office.